Skip to Content

 • It will save you some time if you start with a piece of glass or a knife.
 These tools’ hardness is usually around 5 – 5.5, so beginning a scratch test with them will separate the Mohs scale into two groups: harder than 5 minerals and softer than 5 minerals.

-• Use a combination of napkin and magnifying glass to check whether it is really a scratch or just powder left by a softer mineral.
+• Use a combination of napkin and magnifying glass to check whether it is a scratch or just powder left by a softer mineral.
 Wipe a line and check if there is a scratch or not to be sure of the result.

 What Minerals Would You use in a Scratch Test?